mplewis/freevite/NOTES.md

 - [ ] Edit RSVP from confirmation link
 - [ ] Delete RSVP
 - [ ] "Upgrade" from no RSVP to RSVP
-- [ ] Show all responses to event owner on edit page regardless of response config
 - [ ] Allow host to delete RSVPs
 - [ ] Allow host to email attendees
 - [ ] Fix formatting in ICS file desc (no HTML)